by Sandy Garland

 Database of Vascular Plants of Canada (VASCAN)

 This is compiled by scientists who study plants, so it’s very reliable and very extensive.
 The drawback is that it assigns status by province; for example, a plant whose native range is the Niagara Peninsula will be shown as native to all of Ontario.
+This list is useful for plants whose taxonomy has changed, as it includes synonyms and previous scientific and common names.
 Also available in French